Starworks

 What counts as a properly optimized Google Business Profile?

 Proper optimization goes beyond basic setup.
 It includes complete business details, professional photos, accurate hours, service areas, regular posts, responding to customer reviews, and keeping information current.
-Many Australian retailers only complete basic setup, missing opportunities to rank higher and convert more local customers.
+Businesses that maintain an active, up-to-date profile tend to perform better in local search results and attract more customer inquiries than those with incomplete or outdated information.

 Why haven't Australian retailers optimized their Google Business Profile?

-Research shows 56% of Australian retailers haven't optimized their GBP due to three main reasons: lack of understanding about what optimization involves, perception that it's too technical, or not realizing its importance for local SEO.
-This knowledge gap costs them visibility and sales to better-optimized competitors.
+Many Australian retailers haven't optimized their Google Business Profile due to three main reasons: lack of understanding about what optimization involves, perception that it's too technical, or not realizing its importance for local search visibility.
+This knowledge gap can cost them visibility and customer inquiries to better-optimized competitors.

 How much can optimizing my Google Business Profile increase customer visits?